Country fact file

 - Independence Declaration Day (Samiljeol), which commemorates the March First Movement

-- Liberation Day (Gwangbokjeol) celebrated on 15 August.
+- Liberation Day (Gwangbokjeol) is celebrated on 15 August.
 It marks the national liberation from Imperial Japan in 1945

 - National Foundation Day, marks the foundation of Gojoseon, the first state of the Korean nation, on the 3rd day of the 10th lunar month, 2333 BCE